wp-labs/wp-infras/README.md

    - Update relevant docs (`README.md`, `CODES.md`, etc.) to keep contracts in sync.
    - Open a PR for review once everything is green.

+## License

+This project is licensed under the Elastic License 2.0.
+See the [LICENSE](LICENSE) file for details.

+**Important restrictions of the Elastic License 2.0:**

+- You may not provide the software to third parties as a hosted or managed service
+- You may not move, change, disable, or circumvent the license key functionality
+- You may not alter, remove, or obscure any licensing, copyright, or other notices

+For the full license text, please visit: https://www.elastic.co/licensing/elastic-license

 ## Contributing

 Issues and PRs are welcome.
-Check each crate’s README for in-depth usage.
+Check each crate's README for in-depth usage.
 When adding new error codes, formats, or config traits, remember to update the docs and add test coverage.